dreamcatcher-tech/network/Inbox/2023-01-25 1245 trigger updates when geo status alters.md

 If the gui has a button to recalculate sectors, rather than it be automatic, this might be a good interim fix.
 The app could detect when it was out of date, and could offer the button to perform a recalc if required.

 Without this, need to hook when updates occur, so we can optionally process them in reducers.
+Initial compute can be manual, using a manual trigger, which we can automate later.

 ## Recording human approval
 This should be done within each individual customer, and would store a static view of the sector membership.
 If the parameters of the sector change, then we need to raise a flag to indicate inspection is required.
 This requires presenting a virtual view.